 - The Microscopic appearance: the urine sample is examined under a microscope.
 This is done to look at cells, urine crystals, mucus, and other substances, and to identify any bacteria or other microorganisms that might be present.

 - Chemical appearance: A special stick (“dipstick”) tests for various substances in the urine.
 The stick contains little pads of chemicals that change color when they come in contact with the substances of interest.

-A St. Michel’s Emergency Room doctor will order a urinalysis test to help evaluate symptoms that a patient is presenting when they seek medical help at St. Michael’s Emergency Rooms.
+A St. Michael’s ER doctor will order a urinalysis test to help evaluate symptoms that a patient is presenting when they seek medical help.
 The results of the test will give the attending doctor more information in helping determine the right course of treatment for the patient.

 What Is a D-Dimer Test?

 The D-Dimer test is a blood test used to rule out active blood clot formation.
 Usually for the D-Dimer test, a small amount of blood is drawn from a vein in the arm.
 In some cases, such as when the patient is a young child, blood is drawn through a finger tip.

 Why the Test is Performed